Mary Strubhar, CNM, Practice Manager

 Stephanie is caring and friendly, so feel free to ask her if you need support on the business side of operations.

 In her free time, she happily keeps herself busy with her husband Steve and their three lovely daughters (Stacie 18, Shelby 12, and Sydney 6).
 “I feel so blessed and fortunate to be a member of the amazing Bella Vie Family.
 I look forward to meeting and getting to know all of you.”

-Desiree is Bella Vie’s co-owner, as well as a Christian, wife, and mother.
+Desiree LeFave is Bella Vie’s co-owner, as well as a wife, mother.
 She was inspired to become a midwife following the incredible experience of birthing her first child, Kaeli, at home, in 1995.
 She recently retired from being both a midwife and Bella Vie’s practice manager.

 Desiree began attending births in 1998 and became fully credentialed in 2001 (CPM, LDM.)
 Since then, she has given birth to two other daughters, Maryn in 2003 and Eden in 2005, and has helped at the births of about 800 babies.

 Desiree, along with Petra, decided to start Bella Vie Gentle Birth Center because of their strong desire to carry on the legacy of midwifery and gentle birth in an environment that can serve many women and their families.
 Together with their husbands, they put many years of hard work into the birth center, and are proud of, and grateful for the results.
 Desiree loves to hear the stories of families blessed by Bella Vie.

 Desiree’s current role at Bella Vie is in management, often working on billing and insurance contracts as well as supporting our managers and midwives.